renatomaia/coutil/doc/manual.md

 Therefore,
 unlike the other options,
-it is affected by discontinuous jumps in the system time (_e.g._, if the system administrator manually changes the system time).
+it is affected by discontinuous jumps in the system time (for instance, if the system administrator manually changes the system time).

 ### `system.nanosecs ()`